MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 If your product requires financial account information, you must submit that product from a company account type.

 Financial information includes, but is not limited to, entering bank or credit card account information, account pins or passwords, tax ID information, private or secret keys, or initiating transactions.

-Products from individual accounts cannot require financial information for primary functionality.
-Financial information includes, but it not limited to, entering bank or credit card account information, account pins or passwords, tax ID information, private keys, or cryptocurrency exchanges, initiating transactions, Access to cryptocurrency exchanges, transactions, private keys, API secret keys, recovery phrases etc. Cryptocurrency products that only view public keys (wallet addresses) and associated transaction records are allowed and do not require a privacy policy.

 **10.8.4**